-Fyusion was engaged by the organisation to assist them in developing training for the delivery of services to BHP Billiton.
-To commence the project Fyusion was asked to conduct a training gap analysis which would focus on the training provided to date and to specifically understand its limitations, as well as the areas that it needed to focus on in the future to meet the demands of their staff.
+We were engaged by the organisation to assist them in developing training for the delivery of services to BHP Billiton.
+To commence the project we were asked to conduct a training gap analysis which would focus on the training provided to date and to specifically understand its limitations, as well as the areas that it needed to focus on in the future to meet the demands of their staff.

-Fyusion was then engaged to develop a new information and training package for staff.
-Six different training packages were developed by Fyusion, one for each of the business units involved in providing services to BHP Billiton.
-Fyusion developed core content for the training packages by working with several subject matter experts within the company and by consulting with experts in related corporations.
-To ensure that the training and information package was appropriately customised to each of the six business units, Fyusion then worked with an expert group from each business unit.
+We were then engaged to develop a new information and training package for staff.
+We then developed six different training packages, one for each of the business units involved in providing services to BHP Billiton.
+We developed core content for the training packages by working with several subject matter experts within the company and by consulting with experts in related corporations.
+To ensure that the training and information package was appropriately customised to each of the six business units, we then worked with an expert group from each business unit.
 The expert group provided content specific to their business unit and reviewed the overall training package to ensure that it met their needs.

-Finally, Fyusion was asked to deliver the training to all staff involved in the delivery of services to BHP Billiton.
+Finally, we were asked to deliver the training to all staff involved in the delivery of services to BHP Billiton.
 These staff were located in capital cities across Australia and at mine sites in more remote regional locations in Australia.
 Several training sessions were also delivered to staff in international locations.

-Fyusion presented each training session in partnership with a subject matter expert from the organisation.
+We presented each training session in partnership with a subject matter expert from the organisation.
 More than 12 training sessions were delivered through a combination of face-to-face delivery and delivery by telephone conference.
-To meet the shift requirements of participants located at mine sites and international time differences for overseas participants, Fyusion adopted a flexible approach and ran a number of sessions outside standard business hours.
+To meet the shift requirements of participants located at mine sites and international time differences for overseas participants, we adopted a flexible approach and ran a number of sessions outside standard business hours.